2023 Most Popular Online Health/Medical Admin Services Schools in Massachusetts

 Check out the online health and medical administrative services programs at these schools if you want to attend one of the most popular in Massachusetts.

 Our analysis found Fisher College to be the most popular school for health and medical administrative services students who want to pursue an online degree in Massachusetts.
-Located in the city of Boston, Fisher College is a private not-for-profit school with a small student population.
+Located in the large city of Boston, Fisher College is a private not-for-profit college with a small student population.

 After completing their degree, health and medical administrative services graduates from Fisher College carry an average student debtload of $24,069.